-- Follow all local evacuation orders and keep us informed of your plans. - Fill your cars with gasoline and keep extra fuel available for backup electrical generators.
-Be sure you test your generator. - Be sure to keep your credit cards and some cash available. - · Locate and test flashlights as well as extra batteries. - Bring in anything that can be picked up by the wind (i.e. lawn furniture, potted plants, etc.) and help your neighbors do the same to avoid any of their items hitting your home. - Charge your cell phones, backup batteries as well as your solar generator. - Close and secure your windows, doors, and hurricane shutters.
+• Fill your cars with gasoline and keep extra fuel available for backup electrical generators.

+- Be sure to keep your credit cards and some cash available. - Locate flashlights and extra batteries. - Bring in anything that can be picked up by the wind (i.e. lawn furniture, potted plants, etc.)and help your neighbors do the same to avoid any of their items hitting your home. - Charge your cell phones. - Close your windows, doors, and hurricane shutters.
 If you do not have hurricane shutters, close and board up all windows and doors with plywood. - Place valuables in waterproof containers and move fine art as needed.
-If you cannot move these items into storage, place them in waterproof containers in an interior closet. - Roll up area rugs and elevate if possible. - Make sure you have copies of your important documents and prescriptions and keep them in a waterproof container. - Turn your refrigerator and freezer to the coldest setting and keep them closed as long as possible. - Have a camera/smartphone available to take photos of any damage. - Shut off gas and unplug all small appliances.
+If you cannot move these items into storage, place them in waterproof containers in an interior closet. - Roll up area rugs and elevate if possible. - Make sure you have copies of your important documents and prescriptions and keep them in a waterproof container. - Turn your refrigerator and freezer to the coldest setting and keep them closed as long as possible. - Have a camera/smartphone available to take photos of any damage. - Turn off your electricity at the main switch and shut off gas at the appliance. - Unplug all small appliances.